By Linda Fodrini-Johnson, MA, MFT, CMC

 Cancer doesn’t fall far behind heart disease as a leading cause of death – and some of the same factors that prevent cardiac disease could also prevent cancer.

 The latest statistic on obesity revealed that 69% of the adults in the US are overweight.
-Diet is an issue and it is not just about eating less, but about eating the right foods that will enhance our well-being and even positively affect our ability to stay well by improving our immune systems.
+Unfortunately, diet is an issue that’s not just about eating less, but about eating the right foods that will enhance our well-being and even positively affect our ability to stay well by improving our immune systems.

-What do we need to do to improve our heart health?
+What do we need to do to improve heart health?

 - Stop Smoking.